-On July 27, 2017, the Company announced that the Board of Trustees authorized a new share repurchase program of up to \$100.0 million of common shares.
+On February 17, 2023, the Company's Board of Trustees authorized a share repurchase program of up to \$150.0 million of common shares.
 Under this program, the Company may repurchase common shares from time to time in transactions on the open market or by private agreement.
 The Company may suspend or discontinue this program at any time.
-For the year ended December 31, 2022, the Company repurchased \$13.0 million common shares under this program and, as of December 31, 2022, \$87.0 million of common shares remained available for repurchase under this program.
+Common shares repurchased by the Company cease to be outstanding and become authorized but unissued common shares.
+During the year ended December 31, 2023, the Company repurchased \$4.0 million of common shares under this program, and as of December 31, 2023, \$146.0 million of common shares remained available for repurchase under this program.